Chapter 4 Recoding and comparing values of variables

 To confirm that our recode worked, we can run “table” on both our old and our new variable, like this:

-When we compare these two tables, we can see that our recoding worked.
-We have 1818 moderates in each variable variable.
-And, if we add the numbers of extremely liberal, liberal, and slightly liberal respondents (which we can do in R!), we can see that 369+1210+918=2497.
+When run each of these commands, you can see that our recoding worked.
+You should have have 1187 moderates in each variable.
+And, if we add the numbers of very liberal, liberal, and slightly liberal respondents (which we can do in R!), we can see that 250+819+543=1612.
 The same is also true with the conservatives.

 What if we were interested in examining the horseshoe theory – that people on the extremely left and extreme right have some major things in common?
 In that case, we might want to generate a new variable which measures whether or not someone is an extremist.
 To do that, we could do another version of the mutate/recode command like we did above.
 But that would require us to type all seven values of our original variable into our code again, which takes a little while.
 Instead, we could also use the “.default” qualifier to tell R: assign this value to all other cases.
 Here is how that code would look: